Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 47. The gift of voice: Whispering love in the ear of your loved ones, yelling for your team at a game, singing, laughing, debating important issues, thanking someone for their kindness, speaking passionately about gratitude or breaking barriers or overcoming fears and living happy lives of character.

 48. You: I’m grateful for people like you who visit my blog and read what I have to say, who take these things seriously, who want to learn and grow and seek inspiration, motivation and insight into that process, who share what I say with others and share what they think about what I say with me.
 I am grateful for you.
+More than I can say and more than you will ever know.

 Still, all lists are incomplete.
-I would love to hear from you about your own gratitude lists.
+I would love to hear from you about your own gratitude list.
 Let me know if anything on mine is something you’re consciously grateful for.
 And add to it!
 What have I missed?
 What can be added to grow our collective sense of gratitude?

 Add your thoughts to the comments.
 And while you’re there, don’t forget to Like and Tweet it!